HelloAndersJ/service-worker/README.md

 ## Witness the wonder...

 Toggle the "Offline" options and refresh browser to see the fallback view.

+#### Screenshot
 ![Screenshoot: How to toggle service on/off](https://raw.githubusercontent.com/HelloAndersJ/service-worker/master/Screen%20Shot%202018-07-16%20at%2017.29.18.png)